LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/find-all-classes-student-has-been-registered-for.md

+---
+title: "How do I find all the classes a student has ever been registered to take?"
+isPublished: true
+---

 # How do I find all the classes a student has ever been registered to take?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.